top of page

 • Clarifying Personal Beliefs and Values

-• Finding Priorities to Manage Time Schedules
+• Finding Priorities to Discern Time management

 • Deepening Connection in Intimate Relationship with God, Self and Others